Hack-with-Github/Awesome-Hacking/README.md

 [Web Security](https://github.com/qazbnm456/awesome-web-security) | Curated list of Web Security materials and resources [Vulhub](https://github.com/vulhub/vulhub) | Pre-Built Vulnerable Environments Based on Docker-Compose

+## Deployed Vulnerable Environments for scanning

+[Pentest-Ground](https://pentest-ground.com/). | List of vulnerable environments for testing.

 ## Need More ?

 Follow **Hack with GitHub** on your favorite social media to get daily updates on interesting GitHub repositories related to Security.